 npm publish

-Verify your package appears on your npm profile.
+Confirm your package shows up on your npm profile.

 6. Promote your node